 I don’t take pleasure in breaking the law.
 I’ve very rarely done so in my life and when I have, I’m talking about silly stuff like getting to these falls.
 To do so, I parked in a No Parking Tow Zone and then trespassed on New Britain Water Department/town of Burlington land.

-The area is covered in no parking and no trespassing signs.
+The area is plastered with no parking and no trespassing signs.
 So if you were somehow to get busted here, you can’t play dumb.

 And yet… it’s all sort of silly.
-There is plenty of legal parking nearby for a CFPA Tunxis Trail.
-The trail to the falls well worn and frequently used.
+There is plenty of legal parking nearby for the CFPA Tunxis Trail.
+The trail to the falls is well worn and frequently used.
 There’s even a trashcan – full of fresh trash – at the quite noticeable trailhead.

 The issue here is that Burlington doesn’t want anyone swimming here.
 Or jumping off of rocks.
 So whether the issue is fouling a municipal water source or safety concerns, the issue isn’t people like me walking the 40-feet to take some pictures of a little waterfall and the pretty little gorge in which its located.